 That’s right!
 You are reading this correctly.
 DARK Chocolate is good for you.
 This sweet treat has antioxidants that decrease inflammation and improves blood flow (to the brain).
 Moreover, dark chocolate contains caffeine which is a natural stimulant that can improve concentration and focus.
 Be careful though!
 Many mass produced chocolates are heavily processed and miss the health benefits you can bank on.
 Instead, opt for minimally-processed dark chocolate with 70% cocoa or more.

 Full of monounsaturated fats, this fruit improves blood flow and decreases blood pressure, which conversely promotes your brain's overall health.
-Additionally, avocados contain Vitamins B, C and K and folate, all of which are necessary for your body to work the way your brain tells it to.
+Additionally, avocados contain folate and Vitamins B, C, and K—all of which are necessary for your body to work the way your brain tells it to.
 Though these smooth, green fruits are excellent sources of protein and are low in sugar (for a fruit!), they can be high in calories.
 So start by including ¼ or ½ of one into you diet daily whether it be on a salad or as a spread on your favorite sub.

-This blue fruit is a good source of Vitamins C and K, manganese and fiber.
-But perhaps more notably to your brain, blueberries contain gallic acid and anthocyanins.
+This blue fruit is a good source of Vitamins C and K, manganese, and fiber.
+But perhaps more notably to your brain, blueberries contain gallic acid and anthocyanins (flavonoids which may improve memory).
 Gallic Acid is an antioxidant that has been found to help manage oxidative stress and could even decrease degeneration.
-Anthocyanins are flavonoids which may improve memory.
-Try treating yourself to a brainy snack of cottage cheese and a cup of blueberries.
-We are also here to help!
-If you’re ready for support or want more information on healthy eating, drop us an email or give us a call at 877-293-9355 ext.
-0!
+Try treating yourself to a brainy snack of blueberries paired with cottage cheese, or perhaps a cup of greek yogurt.